Blane245/musicgenerator/docs/CMG User Manual.md

 * The header provides
   * File, Edit, Generate, and Help pulldown menus,
   * the name of the application and its version,
-  * the name of the file currently being displayed,
+  * the name of the file currently being displayed, and
-  * left and right volume level indicators, and
   * timeline controls and display.

 * The body provides the display and control of composition tracks and generators.